froi/add_invite_user/README.md

 For more information on these inputs, see the [API Documentation](https://developer.github.com/v3/repos/releases/#input-2)

-- `PARSING_RULES_PATH`: The path to the GitHub Issue parsing rules.
-For more info on the contents of this file please see the [Parsing Rules](#parsing-rules) section below.
+- `CONFIG_PATH`: The path to the GitHub Issue config rules.
+For more info on the contents of this file please see the [Config Rules](#config-rules) section below.
 - `USER_ROLE`: The default role to apply to the user being invited to the organization.
 We recommend using `direct_member`.
 Please use caution when changing this value, you could give users too much privileges to your organization.

 ### Outputs